dlee19/grailsupply.com/contact.md

 title: Contact
 ---

 Looking to get in touch?
 I'd love to hear from you.
-You can send me an [e-mail me](mailto:me@daniellee.io) or click on the mail logo under this text.
+Please send me an [e-mail](mailto:me@daniellee.io).